Average Weather at Dallas/Fort Worth International Airport Texas, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Dallas/Fort Worth International Airport are 32.896 deg latitude, -97.037 deg longitude, and 551 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Dallas/Fort Worth International Airport are 32.896 deg latitude, -97.037 deg longitude, and 551 ft elevation.

-The topography within 2 miles of Dallas/Fort Worth International Airport contains only modest variations in elevation, with a maximum elevation change of 148 feet, and an average elevation above sea level of 563 feet.
+The topography within 2 miles of Dallas/Fort Worth International Airport contains only modest variations in elevation, with a maximum elevation change of 148 feet and an average elevation above sea level of 563 feet.
 Within 10 miles also contains only modest variations in elevation (351 feet).
-Within 50 miles contains very significant variations in elevation (1,030 feet).
+Within 50 miles contains only modest variations in elevation (1,030 feet).

 The area within 2 miles of Dallas/Fort Worth International Airport is covered by artificial surfaces (83%), within 10 miles by artificial surfaces (85%), and within 50 miles by grassland (46%) and cropland (24%).

 This report illustrates the typical weather at Dallas/Fort Worth International Airport, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.